amydeng2000/Games/README.md

 # Projects
-Games and projects written in Python and Java in and outside of classes @Berkeley.
+Games and projects written in Python and Java in and outside of class.
 <br /> <br />

 ### Game of Hog